Hurricane Erin's massive waves threaten to isolate North Carolina's Outer Banks

 When the storms come, water from the ocean or the sound punch through the sand dunes and wash tons of sand and debris on the road.
 In more extreme cases, storms can break up the pavement or even create new inlets that require temporary bridges.

-It cost the North Carolina Department of Transportation more than $1 million a year in regular maintenance to keep NC 12 open during the 2010s.
-They also spent about $50 million over the decade on repairs after storms.
+The N.C.
+Department of Transportation spent more than $1 million a year on regular maintenance to keep N.C.
+12 open during the 2010s.
+It also spent about $50 million over the decade on repairs after storms.

 But the state estimates Dare County, which includes most of the Outer Banks, brings in $2 billion in tourism revenue a year.
 So the cycle of clean up and repair continues.

-It can take time to fix things.
+The repairs take time.
 Hurricane Isabel in 2003 and Hurricane Irene in 2011 both cut inlets into Hatteras Island and ferries were needed for two months.
-It can still take days to get NC 12 back open even after more routine Nor'easters.
+It can still take days to reopen N.C.
+12 after more routine Nor'easters.

 It's not just storms that impact the island.
 As the planet warms and polar ice melts, rising ocean levels threaten the Outer Banks.
 In a place where most of the land is only a few feet above sea level, every inch of sand counts.